 Singapore Limited Liability Company (Pte Ltd) Company Incorporation

-Singapore is one of the fastest and most stable economies in the world, offering an incredibly safe and competitive environment for new incorporations.
-The World Bank ranked Singapore the best country in terms of doing business two years running and ranked it second regarding competitiveness.
-Benefits for new incorporation include a tax exemption on the first SGD 100,000.
+Singapore is one of the fastest growing and most stable economies in the world, offering an incredibly safe and competitive environment for new incorporations.
+The World Bank ranked Singapore the best country in which to do business for two years running and ranked it the second most competitive after the USA.
+Benefits for incorporating a new company in Singapore include a tax exemption on the first SGD 100,000 profit.

 All company names must be approved by the Registry of Companies & Businesses, if approved they may be reserved for two months.
 Company names must end with the suffix Pte Ltd or Ltd. We are able to conduct a company name check to ensure your proposed name is not identical to another company already incorporated.

-Only one director is required to incorporate in Singapore, although as most banks and financial institutions in Singapore require to signatories it is recommended to have at least two directors.
-At least one director must be resident in Singapore.
+Only one director is required to incorporate in Singapore, although as most banks and financial institutions in Singapore require two signatories it is recommended to have at least two directors.
+At least one director must be resident in Singapore but may be of any nationality and there are no restrictions on the nationality or residency of other directors.
 Companies are required to maintain a directors’ register which is available for public inspection.

-Only a single shareholder is required.
-A shareholder may also hold a directorship position in the company.
-There is a maximum of fifty shareholders and corporate entities are permitted.
-Should the shareholder be nationals of China, Pakistan, Bangladesh or certain other countries the registry may ask for further information on these individuals or entities.
+Only a single shareholder is required and there are no restrictions on nationality or residency; a shareholder may also hold a directorship position in the company.
+A maximum of fifty shareholders is allowed and corporate entities are permitted.
+Should a shareholder be a national of China, Pakistan, Bangladesh or certain other countries, the registry may ask for further information.
 A shareholder register is kept and available for public inspection.

-Within six months of incorporating the company must appoint a secretary.
-If the company has only a single director they may not act as the secretary as well.
-The company secretary must be resident in Singapore.
+Within six months of incorporation, the company must appoint a secretary who is resident in Singapore; if the company has only a single director they may not also act as the company secretary.
+Formacompany will provide your Company Secretary.

-The minimum share capital is SGD 1 and no authorised share capital limits.
+The minimum share capital is SGD 1, there is no maximum share capital.

 The process to incorporate usually takes around three days, but if shareholders are nationals of China, Pakistan and other certain countries it may take slightly longer.